Rackstorm/Code-Institute-Project-2/README.md

 # The Weird Quiz - Project 2

 The Weird Quiz is a short 5 question quiz site with more odd questions than the classic society/politics/music/film quiz.
-The homepage maintains a simple impression, as do the functions with a stripped-down navigation menu with only two buttons - Home and Game rules.
+The homepage gives a simple expression, as do the functions with a stripped-down navigation menu with only two buttons - Home and Game rules.

-The contrasts are substantial with a darker background and a navigation menu and footer that breaks off with an invigorating color.
+The contrasts consist of a darker background and a navigation menu and footer that breaks off with an popping color.
 The font clearly tells that this is about a simple online game with no advanced intention or function.

 ![Mockup](assets/docs/readme_images/mockup.png)